-As an employer, we wish to retain our employees and ensure that they are happy, healthy and educated.
+As an employer, we wish to retain our employees and ensure that they are happy, healthy, and educated.
 A risk in regard to our employees is that they do not thrive when being part of team.blue.

+Following are the ways that we mitigate the risks within employee- and social relations.
 We believe that education is an important part of our employees' development and that it should be an integral part of their work lives.
 For this reason, we offer our employees a range of different supplementary training whilst working for team.blue Denmark.